Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 A graph \( G \) is defined as a set of nodes \( V \) and edges \( E \), represented as \( G = \{V, E\} \).
 Each node \( v^{(i)} \in V \) is connected to its neighboring nodes \( v^{(j)} \) through edges \( e^{(ij)} \in E \).
 In the context of this study, each jet \( \alpha \) is modeled as a graph \( J_{\alpha} \), where the nodes \( v_{\alpha}^{(i)} \) represent the particles in the jet, and the edges \( e_{\alpha}^{(ij)} \) represent the interactions between these particles.
 Each node \( v_{\alpha}^{(i)} \) is associated with a set of features \( h_{\alpha}^{(i)} \), which describe its properties, while the edges have attributes \( a_{\alpha}^{(ij)} \) that characterize the relationship between connected nodes.

 The number of nodes in each graph can vary significantly, reflecting the varying number of particles within each jet.
 This variability is particularly pronounced in particle physics, where jets can differ greatly in their particle multiplicity.
 Consequently, each jet graph \( J_{\alpha} \) is composed of \( m_{\alpha} \) particles, each with \( l \) distinct features that capture various physical properties.
 This graph representation provides a natural way to encode the complex interactions within jets, enabling models to leverage the relational structure among particles.
-An illustration of this graph-based data representation, along with an example jet depicted in the \((\psi, y)\) plane, is shown in Figure \ref{2a}.
-Here, particles are visualized as nodes and their interactions as edges, offering a clear view of the underlying structure and relationships within the jet.
+An illustration of this graph-based data representation is shown in Figure \ref{fig2-main} where the graph indices (Graph 1, Graph 2) denote the underlying sourced jet prior to augmentation.
+A `Positive Pair' consists of two independent rationale-aware views derived from a single sourced jet, while a `Negative Pair' represents the contrast between views originating from two distinct sourced jets.